jillesvangurp/kmp-template/README.md

 - Github action that builds your stuff generated using [github-workflows-kt](https://github.com/typesafegithub/github-workflows-kt).
 Setup to cache gradle and konan related files to speed up your builds.
 - LICENSE file (MIT)

-## Usage & project create checklist
+## Usage & project create/update checklist

 - [ ] Go to Github and push the "Use this template" button.
 This will create a new project based on this template
-- [ ] Fix your project name by changing `rootProject.name = "my-new-kmp-project"` in settings.gradle.kts.
-Override the group name in gradle.properties
+- [ ] Change your project name by changing `rootProject.name = "my-new-kmp-project"` in settings.gradle.kts.
+- [ ] Override the group name in gradle.properties
 - [ ] Review default maven repo for releases and other things in build.gradle.kts
-- [ ] Update copyright file
+- [ ] Update & review the [License](License); change the copyright year and owner.
-- [ ] Run `gradle refreshVersions` and update versions.properties
+- [ ] Run `./gradlew refreshVersions` and update versions.properties
 - [ ] Add your own dependencies
-- [ ] Add some code
+- [ ] If needed, run `./gradlew kotlinUpgradeYarnLock`
+- [ ] If a newer version of gradle is available, run `./gradlew wrapper --gradle-version 8.11.1` (substitute latest version)
-- [ ] Start writing your own README.md by modifying the code that generates it
+- [ ] Start coding and write your own README.md and other documentation by modifying the `ReadmeGenerationTest`

 ## Gradle